-Gene manipulation is a technique that involves manipulation of genetic material, also termed as Genetic Engineering.
-The technology is basically used by scientists to enhance or modify the characteristics of an individual organism.
-The first genetically modified organism to be created was a bacterium, in 1973 and in 1974, the same techniques were applied to mice.
+Gene manipulation is a technique that involves the manipulation of genetic material, also termed as Genetic Engineering.
+The technology is used by scientists to enhance or modify the characteristics of an individual organism.
+The first genetically modified organism to be created was a bacterium, in 1973 and 1974, the same techniques were applied to mice.
 Since then, genetic modification has advanced largely with its applications in countless fields.

-The process of gene manipulation involves isolation of genetic material from an organism (plant or animal); transfer of genetic material to a suitable vector; transferring of a vector to a host through transfection or transformation.
+The process of gene manipulation involves isolation of genetic material from an organism (plant or animal), transfer of genetic material to a suitable vector, transferring of a vector to a host through transfection or transformation.